denten-books/plain-text/4-format.md

 dialectical motion of the real world and the dialectic of Hegel was placed upon its head; or rather, turned off its head, on which it was standing before, and placed on its feet again" (44).  p5

-Return to metaphor.
-Not against metaphor.
-The paradox.
-Two sides.
-Not knowing the one side.
-Actualizing the metaphor.